mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

     :width: 500px
     :align: center
 - The integration slider in the instrument viewer now support discrete steps when the axis has discrete values.
+- The algorithm browser has been tidied to reduce the number of single algorithm categories.

 Bugfixes
 --------